Empotik/myOCR/README.md

 1. Install python
 2. launch
-   - In Windows, use double click `launch.bat`
+   - In Windows, double click `launch.bat`
    - In Linux do `chmod +x lanuch.sh` to elevate the permission first then launch `./launch.sh`
 3. Do youre things